E11

 - Check DHW flow: Open a hot tap fully.
 If the boiler does not recognise flow (no flame symbol, no start), the DHW flow sensor may be stuck.

-- Clean inlet filter (engineer): Many Remeha combis have a cold inlet filter that can block.
-A competent engineer should isolate, remove, and clean this filter.
+- Clean inlet filter (engineer): Many Remeha combi boilers have a cold inlet filter that can become blocked.
+A competent engineer should isolate the boiler, remove, and clean this filter.

 - Engineer tasks: Inspect and clean or replace the DHW flow sensor/turbine, descale the DHW side if heavily scaled, and verify correct wiring to the PCB.